 Child care cartoons

 Zimmer frame cartoon

-A grandmother looking after a baby while the parents work
+A grandmother looking after a baby while the parents pursue other activities.

 Management cartoon.
 A boss-type figure sitting on a pedestal behid a desk, hoping that no one will notice that he is ineffectual because he can’t reach his desk (precisely because he is sitting on a pedestal).
 He looks very much alone.

 A cartoon about authority, elitism, dictatorship, imperiousness, ineffective, inefficient, management, class, status.